DivShift: Exploring Domain-Specific Distribution Shifts in Large-Scale, Volunteer-Collected Biodiversity Datasets: Introduction

 \section{Introduction}

-The world's biodiversity is under threat from climate and land-use change \cite{parmesan2003globally, newbold2016has}.
-Biodiversity helps ecosystems combat climate change by improving carbon sequestration \cite{yang2019soil} and novel climate adaptation \cite{sakschewski2016resilience}.
-Therefore, monitoring the world's biodiversity via automated tools \cite{randin2020monitoring} is critical to mitigate climate change's effects on the natural world.
-Building machine learning tools for this automated monitoring requires large volumes of natural world imagery \cite{deepbiosphere}.
-Participatory science applications---where users can upload and identify photos of species in their natural environments---have surged in popularity \cite{ObservingTheObservers, backstrom2024estimating, dimson_who_2023} (see Appdx.
-1.1 for participatory science overview).
-These applications now provide sufficient finely-labeled imagery data to build large-scale biodiversity datasets \cite{iNat2021, crisp, SatBird, sastry2024birdsat, PlantNet, PlantCLEF} and train deep learning models for automated biodiversity monitoring tasks such as species recognition \cite{iNat2021, PlantNet, PlantCLEF, crisp}, species distribution modeling \cite{SatBird, crisp, sastry2024birdsat, deepbiosphere}, novel species identification \cite{bioclip}, and visual question answering \cite{iNat2021}.
+Monitoring biodiversity is vital for understanding the state of the natural world, and frequent and accurate monitoring via automated tools is crucial for guiding decisions to protect the world's ecosystems.
+Building machine learning tools for this automated monitoring requires large volumes of natural world imagery.
+In recent years, participatory science applications that enable public volunteers to observe, share, and help identify species in their natural environments have seen a surge in popularity.

-However, as these observations become easier for the public to make, sampling becomes more unstructured \cite{arazy2021framework, pernat2021citizen, geldmann2016} and injects biases into these data \cite{isaac2015bias, ObservingTheObservers, boakes2010distorted, dimson_who_2023}.
-Therefore, volunteer-collected biodiversity datasets often do not fully reflect the world's biodiversity \cite{backstrom2024estimating, cooper2014there, callaghan2021large, kishimoto2021covid}, presenting challenges for the general uptake of these data for biodiversity monitoring \cite{johnston2023outstanding, botts2011geographic, deacon2023overcoming}.
-To help quantify the effects of these biases on model performance, here we introduce a new public biodiversity imagery dataset DivShift-North American West Coast (DivShift-NAWC), comprised of ~8 million observations and 10,000 plant species across the North American west coast.
-DivShift-NAWC spans wide climatic, ecological, and sociopolitical gradients, enabling the targeted testing of downstream performance effects of spatial, temporal, observation quality, and sociopolitical biases present in volunteer-collected biodiversity datasets.
+These scientific efforts on the part of the general public now mean that large-scale biodiversity image datasets are readily available with the number of observations rapidly approaching the scale of internet-scale image datasets \cite{schuhmann2022laion}.
+With these finely labeled volunteer-collected datasets, computer vision models have shown impressive improvement in a variety of biodiversity monitoring-related machine learning tasks, including species recognition, species distribution modeling, novel species identification, and visual question answering \cite{iNat2021,crisp, SatBird, sastry2024birdsat, PlantNet, PlantCLEF,deepbiosphere, bioclip}.
+However, the volume of these opportunistic volunteer records comes at a cost: as these observations become easier for the public to collect, sampling becomes unstructured, and injects a variety of biases into these data \cite{arazy2021framework, pernat2021citizen, geldmann2016, isaac2015bias, di2021observing, boakes2010distorted, dimson_who_2023}.
+These biases mean these volunteer-collected data do not reflect the state of the world's biodiversity in many aspects and present challenges for the general uptake of these unstructured, opportunistic data for biodiversity monitoring \cite{backstrom2024estimating, cooper2014there, callaghan2021large, kishimoto2021covid, johnston2023outstanding, botts2011geographic, deacon2023overcoming, wolf2022citizen}.